 |Cemetery notes and/or description:|

 The Singapore Memorial bears the names of over 24,000 casualties of the Commonwealth land and air forces who have no known grave.
-Many of these have no known date of death and are accorded within our records the date or period from when they were known to be missing or captured.
-The land forces commemorated by the memorial died during the campaigns in Malaya and Indonesia or in subsequent captivity, many of them during the construction of the Burma-Thailand railway, or at sea while being transported into imprisonment elsewhere.
+The land forces commemorated by the memorial died during the campaigns in what is now Malaysia and Indonesia or in subsequent captivity, many of them during the construction of the Burma-Thailand railway, or at sea while being transported into imprisonment elsewhere.
 The memorial also commemorates airmen who died during operations over the whole of southern and eastern Asia and the surrounding seas and oceans.
 The Memorial stands in Kranji War Cemetery, 22 kilometres north of the city of Singapore, on the north side of Singapore Island overlooking the Straits of Johore.
 It is located just to the West of the Singapore-Johore road (Bukit Timah Expressway) on Woodlands Road, just to the south of the crossroads with Turf Club Avenue and Kranji Road.
 There is a short approach road from the main road.
 Kranji War Cemetery and the Singapore Memorial were designed by Colin St Clair Oakes.
 The memorial was unveiled by Sir Robert Black, Governor of Singapore, on March 2, 1957.